Manage your registered trade mark

 - where the objection applies to shapes, if the shape itself performs a purely technical function, adds value to the goods or results from the nature of the goods

 Absolute grounds cover not just shapes but any characteristic that is intrinsic to the goods applied for - eg a repetitive high-pitched sound in a fire alarm.

-Relative grounds for refusal occurs when the mark that someone applies for is already in use, or similar to one already in use.
-Anyone can oppose the application on absolute grounds but only the owner of an earlier trade mark or earlier right may oppose on relative grounds.
+Relative grounds for refusal occur when the mark that someone applies for is already in use, or similar to one already in use.
+Anyone can oppose the application on absolute grounds but only the owner of an earlier trade mark or earlier right may oppose it on relative grounds.
 This earlier right does not have to be registered.

 Find out more about opposing a published trade mark.

 Notice of threatened opposition

-If you want to oppose the registration, you should file a notice of threatened opposition within the two months immediately after the date on which application was published.
+If you want to oppose the registration, you should file a notice of threatened opposition within the two months immediately after the date on which the application was published.

 There is no charge to file this notice.
 You can oppose the entire application or the registration of the mark for only some of the goods and services.